-Section 18-5-78.
+Section 19-5-70.
 Counting of ballots; certification of results; preparation of consolidated return of election results; disposition of ballots.

 - (a) The ballots cast shall be counted and tallied by the Election Precinct Board after 25 or more votes have been cast on the day of the election.
-Absentee ballots shall be counted on election day in accordance with Section 18-5-54 of this Code. - (b) Results of the voting shall be made by certified return to the Election Commission and a copy of the return shall be posted on the exterior of the voting place.

-- (c) The Election Commission shall immediately after the election prepare a consolidated return of the election results and post said results at the election headquarters. - (d) After counting, all ballots cast shall be placed in ballot boxes, locked, sealed, and marked with the name and voting place and the date of the election by the Election Commission.
-All unused and spoiled or mutilated ballots shall also be given to the Election Commission.
-The Election Commission shall store the ballots, upon approval of the Council, in such a manner that will insure the safekeeping of said ballots. - (e) On Friday following the election, the Election Commission shall certify and transmit to the office of the Area Director of Bureau of Indian Affairs, Muskogee Area Office, Muskogee, Oklahoma, the names of all elected candidates, provided a petition of contest has not been filed or a recount requested.
+Absentee ballots shall be counted on election day in accordance with Section 19-5-54 of this Code. - (b) Results of the voting shall be made by certified return to the Election Committee Commission and a copy of the return shall be posted at on the exterior of the voting place. - (c) The Election Committee Commission shall immediately after the election prepare a consolidated return of the election results and post said results at the election headquarters. - (d) After counting, all ballots cast shall be placed in ballot boxes, locked, sealed, and marked with the name and voting place and the date of the election by the Election Committee Commission.
+All unused and spoiled or mutilated ballots shall also be given to the Election Committee Commission.
+The Election Committee Commission shall store the ballots, upon approval of the Council, in such a manner that will insure the safekeeping of said ballots. - (e) On Friday following the election, the Election Committee Commission shall certify and transmit to the office of the Superintendent Area Director of Bureau of Indian Affairs, Tahlequan Agency, Tahlequan, Oklahoma, Muskogee Area Office, Muskogee, Oklahoma, all elected candidates, provided a petition of contest has not been filed or a recount requested.
 All candidates not involved in that recount or protest will be certified.
 Certification of the candidate in question will be made following determination of said protest or recount.